 Applied Learning of Core Content and Skills

 TGS creates a rich program of curriculum-linked field research, guest lectures, and workshops in each host city.
 Applied learning gives students the opportunity to utilize core content and skills in real-life situations, and to formulate new questions and insights through an integrated approach to problem-solving.
-For example, in order to study the sustainability of marine life in Sydney Harbour for their Science course, our students learned proper swimming and diving techniques in their Wellness course, called upon their geography skills to map out survey transit lines, and used data modeling techniques from their Math course to make sense of the information they collected about the health of the sea urchin population.
-In Beijing, TGS students participated in a workshop dedicated to introducing English to a group of Chinese migrant students, devising games and songs as memory aids.
-This required them to apply ideas from their Global Studies course about the economics and politics of globalization, techniques from their Creative Arts course, and of course their emerging ability to perform basic translations in Mandarin.
+For example, in order to study the sustainability of marine life in Sydney Harbour for their science course, our students learned proper swimming and diving techniques in their wellness course, called upon their geography skills to map out survey transit lines, and used data modeling techniques from their math course to make sense of the information they collected about the health of the sea urchin population.
+In Beijing, TGS students participated in a workshop dedicated to introducing English to a group of Chinese migrant students by devising games and songs as memory aids.
+This required them to apply ideas from their Global Studies course about the economics and politics of globalization, call upon techniques from their Creative Arts course, and draw from their emerging ability to perform basic translations in Mandarin.
 See the WeXplore page for a more detailed list of our experiential learning activities.

 THINK Global School students are expected to meet three criteria: that they thrive academically, that they cultivate good character, and that they become contributing members of the school community.